-In the experiment, dialogues among generative agents are conducted with household fans as the target domain and industrial ejectors as the source domain.
-An ejector is an industrial device used for transporting fluids (liquids or gases).
-It is utilized not only for water supply, exhaust, and smoke extraction but also for neutralization, dilution, and cooling through the mixing of gases or liquids, as well as for creating vacuum conditions as a vacuum pump.
+In the experiment, dialogues are conducted with household fans as the target domain and industrial ejectors as the source domain.
+Ejectors are industrial devices used for transporting fluids (liquids or gases).
+They are utilized not only for water supply, exhaust, and smoke extraction but also for neutralization, dilution, and cooling through the mixing of gases or liquids, as well as for creating vacuum conditions as a vacuum pump.

-Although the application domains are entirely different, household fans and industrial ejectors share a functional similarity in the movement of fluids.
+Although the applications are entirely different, the tow domains share a functional similarity, the movement of fluids.
 However, the mechanisms that enable this function are entirely distinct.
-In a typical ejector, a nozzle draws high-speed driving fluid into the body as the driving source.
+In a typical ejector, a nozzle draws high-speed driving fluid into the body as a driving source.
 As the high-speed driving fluid reduces the pressure inside the body, creating negative pressure, the surrounding low-speed external fluid is pulled into the body.
 The mixed fluid of the driving and external fluids is then discharged outside the body through a diffuser.
-This allows the ejector to move external fluid without requiring any external power source.
+This allows the ejector to move external fluid without any external power sources.